Naturopath and Bowen Therapist

-2) Naturopaths seek to find the root cause behind a person’s presenting concern and develop the best strategy to optimise your health, what organisational elements do those strategies have?
+Naturopaths seek to find the root cause behind a person’s presenting concern and develop the best strategy to optimise your health, what organisational elements do those strategies have?

 This is a word document that outlines why they came, their goals, the results of my findings (e.g. blood test summaries and what they mean, their health questionnaire results, weight etc), and actions they can implement like dietary suggestions, stress management tips, books they may find useful, other professionals they may find helpful and what supplements or herbs I prescribe and how to take them.
-This keeps me focussed and gives them a clear plan of what they need to do.
+This keeps me focused and gives them a clear plan of what they need to do.

 Another tool I find valuable is Evernote.
 This is a document storage program that can be accessed by phone or computer.
 I spend several hundreds of hours a year attending educational seminars, reading literature and books, and Evernote allows me to store a huge amount of information including photos of documents that is easily searchable.